Political Cleavages and Social Inequalities. A Study of Fifty Democracies, 1948–2020

 Why is Europe More Equal than the United States?

-American Economic Journal: Applied Economics, 2022.
+American Economic Journal: Applied Economics 14(4), 480–518, October 2022.
 Appendix

 This article combines all available survey, income tax, and national accounts data to produce pretax and posttax income inequality series in twenty-six European countries from 1980 to 2017.
 Our estimates are consistent with macroeconomic growth rates and comparable with US distributional national accounts.
 Inequality grew in nearly all European countries, but much less than in the US.
 This rise was concentrated at the top end of the income distribution and was most pronounced in Eastern Europe.
 Contrary to a widespread view, we demonstrate that Europe’s lower inequality levels cannot be explained by more equalizing tax-and-transfer systems.
 After accounting for indirect taxes and in-kind transfers, the US redistributes a greater share of national income to low-income groups than any European country.
-“Predistribution”, not “redistribution”, explains why Europe is less unequal than the United States.
+“Predistribution,” not “redistribution,” explains why Europe is less unequal than the United States.

 Wealth Inequality in South Africa, 1993-2017

-World Bank Economic Review, 2022.
-Appendix
+World Bank Economic Review 36(1), 19–36, February 2022.
+Appendix.

 This article estimates the distribution of personal wealth in South Africa by combining microdata covering the universe of income tax returns, household surveys, and macroeconomic balance sheet statistics.
 South Africa is characterized by unparalleled levels of wealth concentration.
 The top 10% own 86% of aggregate wealth and the top 0.1% close to one-third.
 The top 0.01% of the distribution (3,500 individuals) concentrate 15% of household net worth, more than the bottom 90% as a whole.
 Such levels of inequality can be accounted for in all forms of assets at the top end, including housing, pension funds, and financial assets.
 There has been no sign of decreasing inequality since the end of apartheid.